dibend/crypto-compare-mp4-gen/README.md

 <h2>▶️ How to Run</h2>
 <p>Once you have completed the installation and configuration, you can run the application with the following command:</p>
 <pre><code>python your_script_name.py</code></pre>
 <p>This will launch the Gradio web interface.
-Open the provided URL (usually <code>http://127.0.0.1:7860</code>) in your web browser to start using the Crypto Price Animator.</p>
+Open the provided URL (usually <code>http://127.0.0.1:7860</code>) in your web browser to start using the Crypto Compare MP4 Generator.</p>

 <hr>